-The initial deadline for health and care organisations to apply these opt-outs was March 2020, but due to Covid-19 this was subsequently delayed.
-In readiness for the March 2020 deadline, systems were in place to apply the opt-out to NBOCA collected data and this was done from February 2020.
-In previous years, type 2 objections/national data opt-outs were only applied to linked data (HES-APC, ONS, PHE datasets), but for the 2020 annual report this has also been applied to NBOCA collected data.
+The initial deadline for health and care organisations to apply these opt-outs was March 2020, but due to Covid-19 this has been delayed several times and is currently March 2022.
+In readiness for the March 2020 deadline, systems were in place to apply the opt-out to NBOCA collected data and this has been done since February 2020.
+Type 2 objections/national data opt-outs have been applied to linked data (HES-APC, ONS, PHE datasets) for several years.